souradeep-111/Neural-Network-Controller-Verification-Benchmarks-HSCC-2019/README.md

 Contact: souradeep.dutta@colorado.edu

-This directory contains some sample Benchmarks Systems for the ARCH 2019 AI Model Verification category.
+This directory contains some sample benchmarks systems for the ARCH 2019 AI Model Verification category.
+The models used here were a part of the HSCC 2019 paper on 'Reachability Analysis for Neural Feedback Systems using Regressive Polynomial Rule Inference'

-In total there are 11 Benchmarks in the directory : ./Benchmarks/Ex_XXX/ The benchmarks are present as Matlab simulation scripts to produce trajectories starting from some initial set.
+In total there are 11 benchmarks in the directory : ./Benchmarks/Ex_XXX/ The benchmarks are present as Matlab simulation scripts to produce trajectories starting from some initial set.
 To produce the trajectories run the script : 'simulate_with_NN.m' inside each folder.
 The details of the ODE model can be found inside : 'system_eq_dis.m'

 For verification purpose, we wish to compute reach sets over some bounded horizon.
-The reach sets, and the bounded time horizon can be found in the files './Benchmarks/Ex_XXX/simulate_with_NN.m'
+The initial sets, and the bounded time horizon can be found in the files './Benchmarks/Ex_XXX/simulate_with_NN.m'